927hossanshamim/927hossanshamim/README.md

 # Full Stack Web and App Developer

-Hello, I'm [Your Name], a seasoned Full Stack Web and App Developer with years of hands-on experience in crafting dynamic and engaging digital solutions.
+Hello, I'm Shamim, a seasoned Full Stack Web and App Developer with years of hands-on experience in crafting dynamic and engaging digital solutions.
 My expertise lies in a wide range of technologies, including MERN stack, PHP, and frontend development.
 This README provides an overview of my skills, projects, and contact information.

 ## 🔧 Technologies and Skills